The visual appearances of disordered optical metasurfaces: Predictive rendering of disordered metasurfaces

-The key element to simulate and understand the origin of these exotic visual appearances is our original BRDF model, which has the great benefit of disentangling the respective roles of the individual particles and their spatial arrangement on reflectance.
+The key element to simulate and understand the origin of these exotic visual appearances is our BRDF model, which has the great benefit of disentangling the respective roles of the individual particles and their spatial arrangement on reflectance.
 The BRDF of disordered materials is generally decomposed into a specular (coherent) component and a diffuse (incoherent) component, whose contributions drive the glossiness or mattness of the surface~\cite{hunter1937methods, elfouhaily2004critical}.
 Formally, the specular and diffuse components are respectively related to the average electromagnetic field produced by the surface and to the field fluctuating around the average~\cite{tsang2004scattering, elfouhaily2004critical}.
 Whereas advanced multiple-scattering models have been successfully developed for the specular reflectance and transmittance by monolayers of particles on substrates~\cite{hong1980multiple, garcia2012multiple}, state-of-the-art models for the diffuse component apply either to particle monolayers suspended in a uniform medium~\cite{loiko2018incoherent} or to particles much smaller than the wavelength~\cite{sasihithlu2016surface}, which is insufficient for our purpose.
 The major difficulty is to account for the effect of neighboring particles on the scattering properties of a resonant particle placed on a substrate.
 We overcome this issue here by assuming that the particles are excited by an average field (i.e., using a mean-field approximation~\cite{tsang2004scattering}) whose amplitude is determined from the specular reflectance and transmittance of the particle monolayer on the substrate, see the Supplementary Note 1 for technical details.
-The BRDF diffuse component [Eq.~\eqref{eq:BRDF-dif} in Methods] then takes the form of the expression obtained in the independent scattering approximation, yet including an important correction coefficient that ensures the well-behaveness of the function at high particle densities and grazing angles.
+The BRDF diffuse component [Eq.~\eqref{eq:BRDF-dif} in Methods] then takes the form of the expression obtained in the independent scattering approximation, yet including an important heuristic correction coefficient that ensures a more physically sound treatment, leading to quantitative predictions at high particle densities and grazing incident and scattered angles.
 Series of full-wave multiple-scattering computations on ensembles of particles reported in the Supplementary Note 2 fully validate the model, showing that it captures very well the main spectral and angular features of the reflected intensity for all situations considered in the present work.